-- 1 Shake the lubricant pen until the fluid begins to flow. - 2 Wipe battery contact surface with felt tip. - 3 After cleaning the contact areas of any foreign material, let the lubricant/cleaner dry for 2 minutes. - 4 Replace the battery on the radio.
-Make sure the battery is attached properly on the radio.
+- 1 Shake the lubricant pen until the fluid begins to flow. - 2 Wipe battery contact surface with felt tip. - 3 After cleaning the contact areas of any foreign material, let the lubricant/cleaner dry for 2 minutes. - 4 Replace the battery on the radio - 5 Move battery relative to the radio to test for intermittency.

 Postrequisites: After cleaning, inspect the contact surfaces for signs of advanced contact wear.
-See Battery Maintenance on page 86 for advanced contact wear.
+See Battery Maintenance on page 88 for advanced contact wear.